nickjvturner/badgerwifi-git/wxGUI/badgerwifitools/README.md

 To install the application, you will need to have Python 3.9 or later installed.
 To check what you currently have installed, if any:

-Windows users:
+## Windows users
 Open command prompt (CMD)
 `python --version`
 if you don't have Python installed, this prompt will offer to take you to the Windows App Store to download and install Python.

-macOS users:
+## macOS users
 Open terminal
 `python3 --version`
 if you don't have Python installed you can download Python from the official website: https://www.python.org/downloads/ or use Homebrew to install it.

-Regardless of your operating system, you will also need Git installed.
+## Regardless of your operating system
+You will also need Git installed.
 Try the command
 `git` from your terminal window.
-If you don't have Git installed, you can download it from the official website: https://git-scm.com/downloads
+If you don't have Git installed, you can download it from the official website: https://git-scm.com/downloads On Windows all the default options are fine.

 ## Installation
 Clone the repository to your local machine using the following command: